 Figure 5.5.4A-1: Modification of BDT warning notification request indication procedure

-1. The AF invokes the Nnef_BDTPNegotiation_Update service operation by sending an HTTP PATCH request to the resource "Individual BDT Subscription" to disable/enable the BDT warning notification if the "BdtNotification_5G" feature defined in 3GPP TS 29.122 [34] is supported.
+1. The AF invokes the Nnef_BDTPNegotiation_Update service operation by sending an HTTP PATCH request to the resource "Individual BDT Subscription" to disable/enable the BDT warning notification if the "BdtNotification_5G" feature defined in 3GPP TS 29.122 [34] is supported as described in 3GPP TS 29.522 [24].

 2. The NEF invokes the Npcf_BDTPolicyControl_Update service operation by sending an HTTP PATCH request to the resource "Individual BDT policy" to disable/enable the BDT warning notification if the "BdtNotification_5G" feature defined in 3GPP TS 29.554 [26] is supported.